-The rules and guidelines for the upcoming season are posted below with changes highlighted in bold.
+The rules and guidelines for the upcoming season are posted below.

-You can register a team by filling out the Tour Team Registration Form – Click on the link to bring up the PDF form, fill in the form then click on the submit button and your team’s information will be emailed to the tour administrator.
+You can register a team by filling out the Tour Team Registration Form.
 There is no extra charge to register your team for the tour or to take part in club bonspiels as a tour member.

-For more information on the Region 11 Men’s Bonspiel Tour, contact tour administrator, Richard Brower at moc.liamnull@ruot11noiger or 778-317-1071.
+For more information on the Region 11 Men’s Bonspiel Tour, contact tour administrator, Richard Brower at email@example.com or 778-317-1071.

 • A team can designate four or five players as their team.
 In order to obtain team points at a tour bonspiel, at least three of the designated team players must compete throughout the bonspiel.